Resources and Tools for Crafters. Find out the top crafting and DIY tools and resources to help you create a picture perfect project every time.

 Our compressor is small enough that I can move it when needed but large enough to deliver enough power to my projects.

 Other Helpful Tools

-Printer – My husband bought me the HP Envy printer for Christmas last year.
+My husband bought me the HP Envy printer for Christmas a couple of years ago.
 It is wonderful.
-I print out a ton of stuff all the time – planner stickers, home management binder sheets, pages for my planner and more.
+I print out a ton of stuff at home all the time – planner stickers, home management binder sheets, pages for my planner, and more.
 It is important to me that I can test out my free printables before I share them with all of you.
 Needless to say, this printer is a workhorse.